sjoerdvankreel/firefly-synth-2/static/Manual.md

 * Global mixer default routes External Audio to master out for FX, Voice Mixdown to master out for instrument.

 Patches can be shared between the FX and instrument builds.

-# Plugin Delay Compensation
-FF2 internally employs a fixed processing block size of 16 samples.<br/>
-This is done to allow using the cpu's vector (SIMD) instructions.<br/>
-AKA make it go faster/use less cpu.<br/>
-Side effect is that this introduces a very small delay in the output signal (1/3th of a millisecond at 48kHz).<br/>
-I have not seen a host yet which doesn't automatically compensate for this, but it might be good to know anyway.

 # Real-time safety
 FF2 is mostly written to not do expensive operations on the audio thread (which might cause pops/clicks in the output).<br/>